Indrajeet790/BokkStore-assignment/README.md

 # BookStore-assignment

+Published postman documentation of BookStore Api:https://documenter.getpostman.com/view/25896599/2s93z3eQqD

 ## Description

 -This is a simple RESTful API that performs CRUD (Create, Read, Update, Delete) operations.

-- And also used pagination for retrieving items.
+- And used pagination for listing control.
 - I used MongoDb for store data into database.

 ## Requirements